bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :reload-dependents

-Whether or not figwheel.core should reload reload the namespaces that `depend` on the changed namespaces in addition to the changed namespaces themselves.
+Whether or not figwheel.core should reload the namespaces that `depend` on the changed namespaces in addition to the changed namespaces themselves.
 Only has meaning when :figwheel is true.
 Default:true